 - 1. Dual Credit Courses - 2.
-Three Credits in one Foreign Language/Bilingualism/Biliteracy - 3.
-Earning a score on the Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT) that qualifies the student for recognition as a commended scholar or higher by the College Board and National Merit Scholarship Corporation, as part of the National Achievement Scholarship Program of the National Merit Scholarship Corporation; earning a total score of at least 1310 on the SAT; or earning a composite score of 28 or higher on the ACT Examination (excluding the writing subscore) - 4.
+Earning a score on the Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT) that qualifies the student for recognition as a commended scholar or higher by the College Board and National Merit Scholarship Corporation, as part of the National Achievement Scholarship Program of the National Merit Scholarship Corporation; earning a total score of at least 1310 on the SAT; or earning a composite score of 28 or higher on the ACT Examination (excluding the writing sub score) - 3.
 Earning a State or Nationally Recognized Industry Based Certification.